 - Nitty Gritty Dirt Band.
 Jimmie Fadden and Jeff Hanna are the only remaining original members.

 - Asleep at the Wheel.
 Ray Benson is the only original member.

 - Blackhawk was founded by Henry Paul (lead vocal/mandolin), Van Stephenson (guitar) and Dave Robbins (keyboards).
 After Van Stephenson left due to skin cancer, he was replaced by Randy Threet (who was previously in their backing band), then Anthony Crawford, then Michael Randall.
 Robbins left and John Coleman replaced him.
 Threet rejoined.
 Coleman left.
 The backing band got assumed into the main lineup.
 Robbins rejoined.
+The backing band was made separate again, leaving just the duo of Paul and Robbins.
 Is your head spinning yet?

 - Shenandoah had a hard time keeping its members together after Marty Raybon left.
 They disbanded for a while, and came back with a couple original members and Brent Lamb as lead vocalist.
 After him, it was Curtis Wright, Jimmy Yeary, and ultimately Doug Stokes.

 - Highway 101 also had a hard time sticking to one lineup.
 The lead singer post alone went from Paulette Carlson to Nikki Nelson, back to Carlson, then Chrislynn Lee for a short time… and then back to Nelson again.

 - Dave & Sugar consisted of lead singer Dave Rowland and a revolving door of female backing vocalists, some of whom sometimes shared the lead vocal.